AlthaafM/Quantum-Lattice/README.md

 - *Encrypted vaults at rest* — treasury keys are password-protected (AES-256-GCM + PBKDF2), unlocked once into memory at node startup, never re-read from disk in plaintext.
 - *Real difficulty retargeting* — a 5-minute block time target, adjusted every 10 blocks based on actual observed timing.
 - *Miners are paid directly to any wallet address you already control* — no separate mining account to manage or migrate funds out of later.
+- *Continuous peer sync* — nodes automatically re-check their peers for missed blocks on an ongoing basis, not just once at startup, so a node stays current on its own even after a brief network interruption.
+- *Live peer visibility* — the admin dashboard shows real, direct evidence of which peers have actually contacted a node, independent of its own configured peer list.
 - *Optional email verification* (OTP) for the wallet directory layer, with rate limiting on every endpoint that sends email or accepts public input.
 - *A public "Security & Transparency" page*, with real, independently reproducible cryptographic test vectors — see the live explorer.